symera/TexPortable/README.md

 - [x] include custom fonts for editor
 - [x] run commands should be based on PID not on ahk_class or (even worse) the title
 - [x] split editor and viewer side by side
+- [x] support TeX Live
 - [ ] making updates easy
   - check `InverseSearchCmdLine = pass.exe "%f" -line %l` in `SumatraPDF-settings.txt`
   - check paths for `Tools\...` in `texmaker.ini`
+- [ ] maybe switch to TeX Live for a smaller footprint
 - [ ] provide a parameter for dual monitor setup (TexPortable.exe -dual)
 - [ ] set up a gui for configuration (templates, backup, display-setup, etc.)